The Seriousness of Drug Offences in Western Australia Couldn't be Clearer

 What Does “General Deterrence” Mean

 ‘General deterrence’ aims to discourage the whole community - not just the individual offender - from committing similar types of crimes.
-By imposing tough sentences for drug related offences the courts aim is to send a message to others that if they engage in the same kind of behaviour they too can expect a similar kind of result when being dealt with by the court.
+By imposing tough sentences for drug related offences the court's aim is to send a message to others that if they engage in the same kind of behaviour they too can expect a similar kind of result when being dealt with by the court.

-General deference is the reason why the Court of Appeal in WA has said that the incentives to participate in the illicit drug distribution network must be counterbalanced by a clear and certain understanding that involvement in the illicit drug trade will ordinarily result in a penalty of immediate imprisonment.
+General deterrence is the reason why the Court of Appeal in WA has said that the incentives to participate in the illicit drug distribution network must be counterbalanced by a clear and certain understanding that involvement in the illicit drug trade will ordinarily result in a penalty of immediate imprisonment.

 What about The Personal Circumstances of the Offender?

 General deterrence is the paramount sentencing consideration in relation to serious drug charges.
 The personal circumstances of an offender are always secondary in importance when the court is considering the sentence it will impose.
 This means things like young age, good character, an absence of other relevant convictions and steps towards rehabilitation prior to sentencing will not ordinarily make a case ‘exceptional’ and will not ordinarily result in the suspension of a term of imprisonment.

 Get Legal Representation

 If you are facing drug charges, you are in a very serious situation and facing significant penalties if you are found guilty.
 This means getting in touch with an experienced criminal lawyer to discuss your options and get the best advice and representation for your case is of paramount importance.

 Contact the Law Office of Andrew Williams for advice and representation on (08) 9278 2575 or enquire online today.